 Sitting at his typewriter, Metatron finally tells his side of the story in a wonderfully crafted hour.

 88. "Rock Never Dies" (Season 12, Episode 7)

 Castiel, Crowley, Sam, and Dean all work together to bring down Lucifer, who's currently living his best life as a rock star.

-Midway through season 11, Supernatural took a break from the Amara of it all with this episode, which featured the more than welcomed return of Bobby and Rufus via flashbacks that ran parallel to the present day storyline involving The Winchesters hunting a soul eater.
+Midway through season 11, Supernatural took a break from the Amara of it all with this episode, which features the more than welcome return of Bobby and Rufus via flashbacks that ran parallel to the present-day storyline involving The Winchesters hunting a soul eater.

 Dean comes face-to-face with Billie, who's now the new Death.